nagasudhirpulla/nextcloud_docker_setup/README.md

 ## Overview
-This repository is a docker compose based setup for nextcloud along with
+* This repository is a docker compose based setup for nextcloud along with
   * Collabora (for web based document editing support)
   * Redis caching
   * Nextcloud talk
   * Apache reverse proxy
+* This repository also has the scripts for docker based scripts to incrementally backup and restore the nextcloud data periodically
+* This repository also has the docker compose based setup to generate self-signed certificates if required for the nextcloud, collabora and signal domains

 ![architecture.svg](./img/architecture.svg)